 Sarah has also been instructed to advise the Attorney General of Jersey in connection with disclosure issues surrounding legal professional privilege.

-Sarah is frequently instructed to advise on and appear in financial proceedings following a divorce or separation.
+Sarah is frequently instructed to advise on and appear in all aspects of the financial proceedings that follow a divorce or separation.
 She has a proven knowledge of complex trust arrangements, TOLATA claims and the impact of bankruptcy in relation to one of the parties to the proceedings.
 She has also appeared in cases brought by the mortgagee where the beneficial interest of the mortgagor is in issue.
+She is known for her approachable manner and attention to detail.

 Sarah has extensive experience of dealing with cases where there are contemporaneous family financial proceedings and criminal POCA claims.